Purchase Order Process Flow: A Complete Step by Step Guide

 Regular audits and reviews

-Conducting regular audits helps maintain compliance and identifies areas for process improvement.
-Audits can uncover issues such as unauthorized purchases, discrepancies between POs and invoices, and delays in the approval process.
-Addressing these issues can lead to significant cost savings and process efficiencies.
+Ensuring proper audit trails helps identify risks and areas for improvement.
+Regular reviews can uncover unauthorized purchases, discrepancies between POs and invoices, or approval bottlenecks that slow down the cycle.
+Proactively addressing these issues can lead to measurable cost savings and efficiency gains.

 Training and communication